 Route 50, also known as “The Loneliest Road” and “the backbone of America,” is a true cross country road trip.
 Taking you from coast to coast, you’ll pass through 11 states on this grand road trip across America.
 From metropolitan cities like Washington D.C to deserted ghost towns to the azure waters of Lake Tahoe, this route takes you on a diverse cross-section of the US that’s guaranteed to give you a little bit of everything.

 Begins and Ends: Sacramento, CA to Ocean City, MD

-Time Needed: 3000 Miles, Can be done in two weeks but three weeks is ideal.
+Time Needed: 3000 Miles, Can be done in two weeks, but three weeks is ideal (one way).

 Highlights: Great Basin National Park, Colorado National Monument, Washington D.C, Lake Tahoe, Moab, Arches National Park

 TIP: Make sure your car is in GREAT condition for this road trip.